-1. A user friendly online platform that educates consumers about the ingredients in their daily products;
+1. A user-friendly online platform that educates the general public about the chemical ingredients in their daily products;

-2. Encourage consumers to select products without harmful ingredients such that the cultivation and distribution of harmful substances are reduced, creating a cleaner supply chain and fostering a healthier society;
+2. Empower consumers to select products without harmful ingredients such that the cultivation and distribution of risky substances are reduced, thus, creating a cleaner supply chain and fostering a healthier society;

 3. Promote conscience business practices;

-4. Reshape the advertising and consumer-product industries to be more transparent, responsible and honest instead of magnifying marketing hypes.
+4. Reshape the advertising industry and the consumer market to be more transparent, responsible and honest instead of solely magnifying marketing hypes.